YOU ASKED: How is our new ArtResin formula better in terms of yellowing?Posted on 21 Mar 22:30

 Watch the video:

-First, let me explain that the resin in our Professional Kit that we used to sell was the best on the market—until now.
+First, let me explain that the resin that we used to sell was the best on the market—until now.
 That product, called EX-74, has been around for a long time and wasn't invented or originally intended to be used for art purposes.
 That said, it had its limitations (although still being the best out there), and we tried for three years to perfect a formula that was safer and clearer for the creative market.
-THAT is the resin we launched this week, and it's so much better than everything else we have ever concocted or sampled from chemists around the world!
+We FINALLY perfected that formula, and THIS is the resin we launched this week!
+We are thrilled because it's so much better than everything else we have ever concocted or sampled from chemists around the world!

 Watch our unboxing reaction here (starting at 0:06):

 You may have seen an old blog or two where we did a comparative test of a bunch of different resin formulas (including EX-74 and Envirotex Lite) by putting them out in the Texas sun for 6 months and monitoring the effects.
 This was prior to our discovery of HALS, and still ours outperformed the rest in terms of yellowing.
 I should say that ALL formulas in the test yellowed during that period of time—as we expected—due to being subjected to such undesirable conditions (no epoxy resin is EVER recommended to be purposefully exposed to UV light).
 After this test we continued our research and development which led to our discovery of HALS for superior anti-yellowing.